 11. Retention of title

-11.1 All delivered goods remain the property of the supplier (reserved goods) until all existing claims and all claims arising after conclusion of the contract have been settled, in particular the respective outstanding debts.
+11.1 All goods delivered shall remain the property of Supplier (“Reserved Goods”) until all its existing claims and those arising after conclusion of the contract against purchaser have been paid, in particular the claim balances shown in each case.

-11.2 The buyer assigns to the supplier with immediate effect any claims and ancillary rights arising out of the resale of the reserved goods, including those pertaining to contracts for work and services or contracts for the delivery of movable goods to be manufactured or created.
-They serve as security to the same extent as the reserved goods themselves.
-Assignment to third parties is only permissible with the prior written consent of the supplier.
+11.3 Purchaser hereby assigns to Supplier, together with all ancillary rights, the claims arising from the resale of Reserved Goods, including within the scope of contracts for work and services or contracts for the delivery of movable goods to be manufactured or produced.
+They shall serve as security to the same extent as Reserved Goods.
+Assignment to third parties is only permissible with the prior written consent of Supplier.

-11.3 If the buyer sells the reserved goods together with other goods not ordered from the supplier, then the assignment of claims resulting from the resale of goods only applies to the value of the reserved goods as invoiced at the time of their delivery.
-Upon selling goods that are co-owned by the supplier, the assignment of claims only applies to the co-owned proportion.
+11.4 If purchaser sells Reserved Goods together with other goods not ordered from Supplier, the assignment of claims resulting from the resale of goods only applies to the amount of the value of the Reserved Goods as invoiced at the time of delivery.
+In the event of selling goods that are co-owned by Supplier, the assignment of claims shall apply in the amount of the co-ownership share.

 12. Drawings and drafts

-12.1 Unless otherwise agreed, drawings of the products offered do not require the approval of the buyer.
+12.1 Unless otherwise agreed, drawings of the goods offered do not have to be approved by purchaser.

 13. Software license